smaheux/Hello-World/README.md

 # Hello-World
-Just an incredible new repositoryà
+Just an incredible new repository

+I need to understand and start to develop